Rodrigues Network for Learning Robot Actions: Experiments

-\textbf{Results and analysis} As shown in Table~\ref{tab:imitation_learning}, Diffusion Policy~\cite{chi2023diffusion} with the Rodrigues Network backbone achieves overall state-of-the-art performance, demonstrating that our kinematics-inspired inductive bias improves imitation learning in realistic robotic tasks.
+\textbf{Results and analysis} As shown in Table~\ref{tab:imitation_learning}, Diffusion Policy~\citep{chi2023diffusion} with the Rodrigues Network backbone achieves overall state-of-the-art performance, demonstrating that our kinematics-inspired inductive bias improves imitation learning in realistic robotic tasks.
 In particular, we observe substantial gains in \textit{PickCube} and \textit{StackCube}, and comparable or slightly better performance in \textit{PushCube}, \textit{PegInsertionSide}, and \textit{PlugCharger}.
 These results suggest that the benefits of the Rodrigues Decoder are task-dependent. \textit{PushCube} is relatively simple, leading all backbones to achieve near-perfect success.
-In contrast, \textit{PegInsertionSide} and \textit{PlugCharger} involve complex contact dynamics, such as inserting a peg into a hole, that likely require tactile or force feedback, making the neural backbone less of a limiting factor.
-In summary, enhancing the backbone architecture with our kinematics-inspired inductive bias can yield significant gains when the network is the performance bottleneck.
+In contrast, \textit{PegInsertionSide} and \textit{PlugCharger} involve complex contact dynamics, such as inserting a peg into a hole, where tactile or force feedback would be beneficial.
+However, these sensor inputs are not provided in the environment, making the neural backbone less of a limiting factor.
+In summary, enhancing the backbone architecture with our neural operator can yield significant gains when the network is the performance bottleneck.